tontonialberto/ecma262-spec-inconsistencies/ecma262-spec-inconsistencies.md

             ```

 I suggest the following updates to the spec:
-- Enforce only one keyword between `else` and `otherwise` - ie. choose only one notation between 1 and 2.
+- Enforce the use of only one keyword between `else` and `otherwise` (i.e., choose either notation 1 or 2).
-- Enforce whether or not to use the comma after the `otherwise` keyword (notation 1 and 2).
+- Standardize whether or not to use a comma after the `otherwise` keyword (notation 2).
-- Enforce a style for specifying if-then-else steps that don't require then/else blocks (either notation 1/2, or notation 3).
+- Enforce a consistent style for specifying if-then-else steps that do not require then/else blocks (choose between notation 1/2 or notation 3).

-## Algorithms represented as tables
+## Algorithms Represented as Tables

-### Description of the issue
+### Description of the Issue

-Some algorithms in the specification are defined in terms of tables surrounded by an `emu-table` tag.
-This is problematic as ESMeta doesn't currently parse algorithms specified by using tables.
+Some algorithms in the specification are defined using tables surrounded by an `emu-table` tag.
+This is problematic because ESMeta does not currently parse algorithms specified in this format.

-I suggest to turn those occurrences into algorithms defined in terms of steps surrounded by an `emu-alg` tag.
+I suggest to convert these occurrences into algorithms defined as steps surrounded by an `emu-alg` tag:

-### Occurrences to be updated

 - ToObject ([link](https://tc39.es/ecma262/#sec-toobject))
 - RequireObjectCoercible ([link](https://tc39.es/ecma262/#sec-requireobjectcoercible))